 Frequently Asked Questions

-Who will help me with my SIP 593?
+Who will help me with my creative SIP 593?

 When students choose to embark on this kind of unique project, they are taking on the responsibility for having (or learning) the skills they need to successfully complete the project on their own.
 The SIP coordinator is available to help students with deadlines, to read drafts of the reflection, or to provide feedback on the work, but in most cases, the SIP coordinator is not able to help with the specifics of an SIP 593 project (e.g., creating a webpage, painting, community organizing, etc. are not within the SIP coordinator’s expertise.)